OnlySheikh/easy-ocserv/README.md

 python3.6 ocserv.py
 ```
 If the Python version on your server is different, change it according to your server in the command.

+Note that this script in version 1 is only for setting up a basic VPN server.
+You need technical knowledge to make desired changes and add a new account, delete account and etc...
 ### Done!
 Enjoy and Eshqohalll ;D